harrycresswell/hc/content/page/about.md

 - [Type Services](https://typeservices.co/) is a small type foundry I set up this year.
 - [In Detail](https://indtl.com/) focuses on visual interviews with jewellery collectors and influencers.
 I co-founded and continue to work on the project with jewellery consultant [Beanie Major](http://blake-ldn.com/journal/2016/11/8/blake-woman-beanie-major).
-- [Dark Sky](https://soundcloud.com/harrycresswell) are an electronic music duo from south London.
-Since 2012 I have led creative direction on artwork for all their releases.
+- [Dark Sky](https://soundcloud.com/dark-sky) are an electronic music duo from south London.
+Since 2012 I have led creative direction of artwork on all their releases.
 You can see the artwork and listen to their music over on [my Soundcloud page](https://soundcloud.com/harrycresswell).

 ## Let's keep in touch